 However, as explained in this article about tax and foreign stocks, many countries automatically withhold more tax at a higher rate than is specified in the double taxation treaty.
 In that case, you may be able to reclaim some of that excess tax from the foreign tax authorities, just as you can for shares held outside an ISA.

-The situation with SIPPs is a little more complicated.
-Under some double taxation agreements, dividends being paid into a pension scheme – including SIPPs – are entitled to lower or no WHT.
-So sometimes you may be entitled to a further reduction in WHT if you hold your foreign stocks in a SIPP.
+The situation with SIPPs is a little more complicated and frustrating.
+Under some double taxation agreements, dividends being paid into a pension scheme are entitled to lower or no WHT.
+Since a SIPP is a pension scheme, in theory you may be entitled to a further reduction in WHT if you hold your foreign stocks in a SIPP.

 Who benefits most from the tax relief?

 As a general rule, basic rate taxpayers will not benefit from tax relief on foreign dividends.
-They have no further liability for UK tax anyway and they can try reclaim to reclaim any excess withholding tax above the treaty rate both inside and outside a tax-efficient account.
+They have no further liability for UK tax anyway and they can try reclaim to reclaim any excess withholding tax above the treaty rate in both a taxable account and an ISA.

-Their advantage from holding foreign stocks in an ISA or SIPP usually be due to breaks on capital gains tax in the UK.
-The main exception will be for stocks from a limited number of countries such as the US where the SIPP is entitled to a further reduction in WHT.
+Their advantage from holding foreign stocks in an ISA or SIPP will usually be due to breaks on capital gains tax in the UK.
+The main exception will be for stocks from a limited number of countries such as the US where the SIPP can obtain a further reduction in WHT.

 Technically, it seems possible that shares from countries where the tax paid on dividends must be used as a deduction rather than a Foreign Tax Credit Relief in calculating your tax liability AND where the notional UK 10% dividend tax credit cannot be used would be better off in an ISA, even for a basic rate taxpayer.
 The tax article talks about these special cases in more detail.
 But this list of countries affected by both restrictions is very small and it’s a situation that’s unlikely to come up often.